Contextual advantages across two-state discrimination strategies: Abstract

 \section{Abstract}

 Quantum state discrimination, alongside its other applications, has recently found use as a tool for witnessing generalised contextuality.
 In this article, we derive noncontextuality inequalities for both conclusive and inconclusive outcomes across various guessing strategies.
 For minimum-error discrimination, the advantage is in terms of the confidences of individual outcomes, while for unambiguous state discrimination, it is in terms of the average guessing probability.
 For maximum-confidence discrimination, we show that contextual advantages occur not only for the confidence but also their average, the guessing probability, as well as the inconclusive outcome rate.
-Our results unify the contextual advantages across all state discrimination schemes and figures of merit.
-We envisage that various quantum information applications based on state discrimination may offer advantages over non-contextual theories.
+Our results show that contextual advantages are observed across all two-state discrimination schemes and figures of merit.
+We envisage that various quantum information applications based on state discrimination may offer advantages over noncontextual theories.